dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Spent time on learning polynomial and random forest regression.

 **Thoughts**: Distracting and deviating too much..
 Only logging all the time about the need for an action plan but never doing it 😢

+### Day 19: May-01-18 Tuesday
+**Today's Progress**: Spent time on the same course.
+Also learned some interesting stuff about outliers.

+**Thoughts**: Hoping to use all this stuff IRL...